In the Edit Benefits window, at the bottom, is the Other Benefits grid.

 This may be necessary when you have an incentive plan and each family member is at a different percentage.

-For example, nitrous oxide is covered at 50%, even though other procedures in that Insurance Category are not covered (0%).
+For example, insurance covers nitrous oxide at 80%, even though other procedures in that Insurance Category are not covered (0%).

 This may be necessary when you need to add a benefit that does not apply to the annual max.
 For each category you want to exclude from the annual max, create a new benefit.